Muhammad Yunus Nawandish: Achievements and awards

 The Mayor of Kabul was invited to the United States Conference of Mayors (USCM) as a special guest in 2011.
 He is the first public participation gold medalist in Afghanistan that was awarded by the Citizens in Kabul.
 The Christian Science Monitor hailed Mayor Nawandish as "The can-do mayor of Kabul: Some see a model for a modern Afghanistan politician".
 He has also been dubbed as the "Builder of Kabul".

-In 2012 Muhammad Yunus Nawandish was selected for 16 best mayors of the world by Graduate Institute of International and Development Studies in Geneva Switzerland, and he has been chosen for top 5 mayors among all 16 mayors of the other countries.
+In 2012 Muhammad Yunus Nawandish was selected for 16 best mayors of the world by Graduate Institute of International and Development Studies in Geneva, Switzerland, and he has been chosen for top 5 mayors among all 16 mayors of the other countries.

 Mayoral highlights

-Gets foreign donors to pay for everything from solar-powered streetlights and public toilets to bus networks and overpasses.
-They build it, he names it.
+He built everything from solar-powered streetlights and parks to roads and overpasses, driving sustainable and inclusive urban development.

 Has brought high-level pothole politics to this previously ungovernable, bombed-out city.

 With hardly any tax revenues, he has found something useful to say to the city's hundreds of aid agencies: “Build me something that will last 10 years.”